TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

 ```

-How often does the population mean fall?
+How often does the population mean fall outside of the confidence interval
+  calculated based on a random sample?
 That is, at a p-value
   cutoff of 0.05, we expect that the null hypothesis will be
   rejected, even if true, about 5% of the time.